wp-plugins/prizm-cloud-document-viewer/readme.txt

 = How do I sign up for Prizm Viewer? =

-Please visit the [Prizm Viewer Sign Up Page](http://www.prizmviewer.com/plugins/documentation/signup.html) and follow the simple instructions
+You will need to sign up for free a Prizm Cloud account to begin using the Prizm Viewer plugin.
+Please visit the [Prizm Cloud Sign Up Page](http://www.prizmviewer.com/plugins/documentation/signup.html) to get started.

 = Does Prizm Viewer cost money? =